MikeFreyberger/MikeFreyberger.github.io/speaking.md

 [Event Page](https://www.tmany.org/mpage/nyce0)

-Along with Franseco Tonin, I presented at the NYC Cash Exchange on crypto currenices and blockchain.
+Along with Franseco Tonin, I presented at the NYC Cash Exchange on crypto currencies and blockchain.
 Tonin focused on the math and theory behind blockchain.
-I focused on how blockchain could be applied to AdTech -- emphaizing that it's not a simple turn key solution.
+I focused on how blockchain could be applied to AdTech -- emphasizing that it's not a simple turn key solution.

 ---
 ---